aldiandarwin/Need-Kos/README.md

 Utilizing Laravel's database functionality for storing and retrieving data.

+## Project Goals

+The primary goal of this project is to translate the high-fidelity design from Figma into a fully functional Laravel application.
+We will be implementing various concepts, including basic components, dynamic components, authentication, and blade looping.

+The end result will be a user-friendly platform that integrates seamlessly with a database to provide a comprehensive solution for finding affordable and comfortable boarding houses.

 ## credits

 Special thanks to BuildWithAngga.com for providing the invaluable Laravel 10 class for free.